 - Student is advised to consult with the nursing faculty member or adviser regarding health related issues that may put either student or patient in danger - All requirements of the clinical institution will be followed.
-Clinical institutions may require the student to provide evidence from his/her health care provider that the student may participate without restriction in all clinical activities, and that the student's health concerns will not negatively impact students and patients - The student may need to withdraw from nursing courses in order to allow time to receive treatment and improve his/her health condition and to maintain the safety of patients. - Specific policies related to health follow:
+Clinical institutions may require the student to provide evidence from his/her health care provider that the student may participate without restriction in all clinical activities, and that the student's health concerns will not negatively impact students and patients - The student may need to withdraw from nursing courses in order to allow time to receive treatment and improve his/her health condition and to maintain the safety of patients. - Students are required to perform any patient procedure and/or invasive skill such as venipuncture, establishing intravenous access, administering medications (including, but not limited to: orally, parenterally, enterally, topically, intramuscularly, intravenously, subcutaneously, otically, ophthalmically, nasally, rectally, sublingually, or transdermally) under the direction and supervision of the clinical instructor, preceptor, or other designated licensed individual (such as patient's assigned registered nurse).
+The clinical instructor, preceptor, or specified designee must be notified prior to student undertaking a patient procedure/skill. - Specific policies related to health follow: